 Once a student actively participates in our lab meetings for at least one semester, then we can discuss shadowing and independent research.
 Please express an interest in the lab to Eric, either in person or via email.
 The first step is attending our weekly lab meetings.

-As we work in a Biosafety Level 2 laboratory, safety and training are quite important before starting any work in the laboratory.
-I train students to work in a BSL-2 laboratory only at the start of semesters, but please contact Eric before the semester in which, ideally, you would like to work.
+As we work in a Biosafety Level 2 laboratory, safety and training are quite important before starting any work in the laboratory, whether it be shadowing, independent research, or paid work.
+I train students to work in a BSL-2 laboratory only at the start of semesters, but please contact me (Eric) before the semester in which, ideally, you would like to work.

-After training, you would then shadow Eric or other students with their work before starting your own research.
-While we then can talk about developing your own project, our current projects involve:
+After training, you would then shadow Eric or other students with their work before starting research on one of the teams below: